truenas/middleware/docs/userguide/freenas_intro.rst

 `2.1 amd64 <https://www.freebsd.org/releases/9.3R/hardware.html#proc>`_.
 Beginning with version 9.3, FreeNAS® is only available for 64-bit (also known as
 amd64) processors.

+.. note:: beginning with version 9.3, FreeNAS® boots from a GPT partition.
+This means that the system BIOS must be able to boot using either the legacy BIOS
+          firmware interface or EFI.

 Actual hardware requirements will vary depending upon what you are using your FreeNAS® system for.
 This section provides some guidelines to get you started.
 You can also skim through the
 `FreeNAS® Hardware Forum <http://forums.freenas.org/forumdisplay.php?18-Hardware>`_ for performance tips from other FreeNAS® users or to post questions